 So you’ve finally purchased the truck of your dreams?
 Congratulations!
 We know how exciting it is to finally have a truck that you get to customize with aftermarket truck wheels, performance tires, suspension, and lift kits.
 You’re going to want to get started right away and get the best aftermarket accessories as quickly as you can.
 If you’re an avid off-roader, then you probably already know that these parts don’t come cheap—especially the good ones.
 Fortunately for you, there is Off-Road Rim Financing.
 We’ll help you every step of the way to match you with the right parts that is within your budget.
-Go ahead, visit our site and browse our wheel and tire brands and check out the truck lift kits and accessories—you’ll feel like a kid in a candy store.
+Go ahead, visit our site and browse our lease-to-own wheels and tire brands and check out the truck lift kits and accessories.

 If you’re an off-road truck newbie, and you’re looking to buy performance parts, there are a few things you should know before you buy the first one you see.
 Although that may be tempting, you’ll likely regret making an impulsive purchase later on.
 Instead, take your time and do some research.
 Contact our helpful representatives, and even get a free quote from us to get an idea of which lift kits are best for your make and model.
 Since you are here, continue reading to get helpful tips for buying your first lift kit.